Marlborough, Massachusetts: History

 The Civil War resulted in the creation of one of the region's most unusual historical monuments.
 Legend has it that a company from Marlborough, assigned to Harpers Ferry, appropriated the bell from the firehouse where John Brown last battled for the emancipation of the slaves.
 The company left the bell in the hands of one Mrs. Elizabeth Snyder for 30 years, returning in 1892 to bring it back to Marlborough.
 The bell now hangs in a tower at the corner of Route 85 and Main Street.

 Around that time, Marlborough is believed to have been the first community in the country to receive a charter for a streetcar system, edging out Baltimore by a few months.
-The system, designed primarily for passenger use, provided access to Milford to the south, and Concord to the north.
+The system, designed primarily for passenger use, provided access to Milford to the south and Concord to the north.
 As a growing industrialized community, Marlborough began attracting skilled craftsmen from Quebec, Ireland, Italy, and Greece.

 Shoe manufacturing continued in Marlborough long after the industry had fled many other New England communities.
 Rice & Hutchins, Inc. operated several factories in Marlborough from 1875 to 1929.
-Famous Frye boots were manufactured here through the 1970s, and The Rockport Company, founded in Marlborough in 1971, maintained an outlet store in the city until 2017.
+Frye boots were manufactured in the city through the 1970s, and The Rockport Company, founded in Marlborough in 1971, maintained an outlet store in the city until 2017.
 In 1990, when Marlborough celebrated its centennial as a city, the festivities included the construction of a park in acknowledgment of the shoe industry, featuring statues by the sculptor David Kapenteopolous.

-The construction of Interstates 495 and 290 and the Massachusetts Turnpike has enabled the growth of the high technology and specialized electronics industries.
+The construction of Interstates 495 and 290 and the Massachusetts Turnpike enabled the growth of the high technology and specialized electronics industries.
 With its easy access to major highways and the pro-business, pro-development policies of the city government, the population of Marlborough has increased to over 38,000 at the time of the 2010 census.
 In November 2016, the administration of Massachusetts Governor Charlie Baker announced a $3 million grant to the city to fund infrastructure improvements along U.S. Route 20 to aid commercial development.